 The Financial Impact of Disengaged Employees

 A disengaged workforce incurs immense financial costs to a business.

-It is estimated that employee disengagement is costing the UK economy £340 billion every year in lost training and recruitment costs, sick days, productivity, creativity and innovation.
+It is estimated that disengaged employees are costing the UK economy £340 billion every year in lost training and recruitment costs, sick days, productivity, creativity and innovation.

 Needless to say, this has drastic effects on a company's bottom line.
 So what, specifically, is it costing your business and how can an employee engagement programme help reduce this number?

 ‘£340 billion’ is a huge figure that doesn’t easily translate into financial losses on an individual organisational level.
 The Perkbox ‘Financial Cost of Disengagement’ calculator has been designed to give you an insight into how much disengagement could be costing your business.

 Based on our analysis and research…

 - A disengaged employee costs the recruitment industry £3,103 more compared to an engaged employees.
 This is cost is comprised of 18 sick days.

 - Disengaged care workers take 35.42 sick days on average annually, this is 5x more than the UK average and costs the industry per year £1,041